A New Winter Trek In The League Of Kedarkantha, Dayara Bugyal and Chandrashila

 And as you go further up, you see rhododendrons, maples, ancient oak trees and pines.
 The forests are dense and as mysterious as forest-lovers wish them to be.

 Added to that, Mukta Top is a rare trek with two entire days of forest trails.
 Most treks have 3-4 hours of forests, leaving you craving for more of those shaded, canopied trails you left behind.
 Deoriatal-Chandrashila is a rare trail that has as many forests.
-Unfortunately, the trail is now closed.
-So Mukta Top makes for a great alternative to the forest trails of Deoriatal.
+So Mukta Top matches up to the forest trails of Deoriatal.

 Clearings and meadows like Kedarkantha